 FOR HISTORY | BEAUTIFUL IMAGES | INTERESTING FACTS | TICKET PRICES

 Like many castles in Spain, the Alcazar of Segovia started as a wooden Arab fort built over Roman foundations.
 After its capture by Emperor Alphonso VI in 1120, the work started in order to make it the stone fortress as it is today.
 The first phase was subsequently concluded during the reign of Alphonse VII who made it his permanent residence.

 Over the years the palace became the seat of the royals of the Castile Kingdom and the Transtamara dynasty.
 In the 13th century, additions were made by Spanish architects working for Henry IV and John II to give it a Gothic air.

 The last architectural phase happened in 1587 and was executed by architect Fransisco de Morar in conjunction with Juan de Herera.
 They added the Escuelo de Honor building, royal courtyard and the sharp spires we see today.

 Revisit More Historic Places Below or Read Further

-In 1862 the castle’s roof and framework were badly damaged when it served as an Artillery College.
+In 1862 the castle’s roof and framework were badly damaged by fire when it served as a Royal Artillery School.
 It was only in

 Today the Castle of Segovia is one of the most famous monuments in the city of Segovia as well as the whole of Spain.